 Checking in.
 There's a welcome booth just outside the Basel SBB station where you can buy tickets for Art Basel.
 The staff will be able to give you a map showing where to find Art Basel, your hotel, and a couple satellite fairs - enough to get you started.
 The staff speak fluent English (and German and French).

-I like to get a two-day ticket for Art Basel while I'm at the welcome booth.
-Two days allows time for more breaks and a chance to see things twice if I want.
-But most people will be able to see the entire Art Basel show in a day if they arrive by noon and stick with it.
+Most people will be able to see the entire Art Basel show in a day if they arrive by noon and stick with it.